james65535/h2k-Sessions/Coding/coding-week2.md

 # Coding H2K Session Week 2

 This session walks through the use of a version control system such as git, using github, and if time permits an intro to sprints.
-The end result should provide a base for how to work on code with others
+The end result should provide a base for how to work on code with others.

 ## What is a Version Control System

 A Version Control System or VCS is a way to store project files and capture changes to them over time.
 Different VCS exist and handle this capture method in different ways.
-Some use delta files to only store differences between changed files, while others store a whole copy of the changed file and use links to users to the different version.
+Some use delta files to only store differences between changed files, while others store a whole copy of the changed file and use links to direct users to different versions.

 An example of creating a file with some text, modiyfing it, then accessing the original file contents: